Constellate-AI/vllm/docs/source/serving/openai_compatible_server.md

 well-defined failure modes._ As such, it must be explicitly enabled when desired.

 To enable this feature, you must set the following flags:
-* `--enable-api-tools` -- **mandatory** for Auto tool choice. tells vLLM that you want to enable tool templating and extraction.
 * `--enable-auto-toolchoice` -- **mandatory** Auto tool choice. tells vLLM that you want to enable the model to generate its' own tool scalls when it deems appropriate.
-* `--chat-template` -- **optional** for auto tool choice. the path to the chat template which handles `tool`-role messages and `assistant`-role messages that contain previously generated tool calls.This argument can be set to `tool_use` if your model has a tool use chat template configured in the `tokenizer_config.json`.
-In this case, it will be used per the `transformers` specification.
-More on this [here](https://huggingface.co/docs/transformers/en/chat_templating#why-do-some-models-have-multiple-templates) from HuggingFace; and you can find an example of this in a `tokenizer_config.json` [here]()
+* `--chat-template` -- **optional** for auto tool choice. the path to the chat template which handles `tool`-role messages and `assistant`-role messages that contain previously generated tool calls.
-* `--tool-parser` -- select the tool parser to use - currently either `hermes` or `mistral`.
+* `--tool-parser` -- select the tool parser to use - currently either `hermes`, `mistral`, or `llama3.1`.

 If your favorite tool-calling model is not supported, please feel free to contribute a parser & tool use chat template!